paulmillr/noble-ciphers/README.md

 ### Nonces

-Most ciphers need a key and a nonce (aka initialization vector / IV) to encrypt a data.
+Most ciphers need a key and a nonce (aka initialization vector / IV) to encrypt data.
 Repeating (key, nonce) pair with different plaintexts would allow an attacker to decrypt it.

     ciphertext_a = encrypt(plaintext_a, key, nonce)